 COVID-19 Minnesota Wedding Photography Information

-Use this blog as a reference to help you with the challenges of navigating your wedding plans through the novel coronavirus (COVID-19) pandemic.
+Use this blog as a reference to help you with the challenges of navigating your wedding plans through the novel coronavirus pandemic.
 This page will be updated when I learn new information that will be helpful to you.
 The information here applies to weddings in Minnesota.

 I will do my part to advocate for you, my clients, the ones who trusted me enough to hire me to photograph you.
 I’m grateful and thankful to be serving you.
 Fellow wedding professionals: I’m here to listen, help you and be a friend every day, including now.

 Wedding Photography & COVID-19 FAQ

 As you read this guide, know that much of wedding planning during a pandemic is “wait and see”.
-Wait and see if the state reopens more, wait and see if guidelines change.
+Couples are constantly waiting to see if the state reopens more, or if guidelines change.
 For current couples, I want to make sure we keep in touch.
 If you make significant changes that affect your date or location please let me know as soon as possible so I can adjust my plan too.
-If you want guidance on planning I’m here to listen to whatever you want to talk about.
+If you want guidance on wedding planning I’m here to listen to whatever you want to talk about.